Preschool and PreKindergarten

 We also utilize the theme-based Houghton Mifflin Splash Into PreK curriculum to introduce concepts in language, math, social studies, and science.

 Villa Maria Academy uses iPads and SMART interactive boards to engage students in 21st century learning.
 Each classroom is equipped with a SMART board and 5 iPads that can be shared to provide a 1:1 learning experience.
-Visit our Technology page to learn more.
+Visit our STEM page to learn more about how we use STEM at Villa Maria.

 Each day brings many opportunities for the children to develop a love for Jesus and learn how to be a good friend to Him and each other.
 The Loyola Press “God Made the World” program is used in the Pre-K classroom, and “Seeds” is used in the Preschool classroom.
 Students also attend special all-school liturgies in the Motherhouse’s Sacred Heart Chapel with the rest of the school community to introduce students to a life of faith.